zyx124/JavaInterview/spring.md

 **how to handle transactions?**

- --- @transactional
+ --- @Transactional

 **update entities in several steps, one step fails, what will you do?**

- --- @transactional to put them in one transaction, if any step fails, rollback the entire transaction
+ --- @Transactional to put them in one transaction, if any step fails, rollback the entire transaction

 **How do you handle exceptions in rest api/Spring MVC?**